mnothon/moodtalk-ai-hackathon-submission/README.md

 # Hackathon Application

-Welcome to the Hackathon Application.
+Welcome to my Hackathon Application.

+You can view a video demo of the app here: https://youtu.be/pnE2H6Tfz_8

 This is a quick setup guide to set up the application contained in this repository.